1) WHERE ARE YOU?

 There are always whales here in Andenes but depending on the season you may see different species at different times of the year.
 We are lucky to have Sperm whales year-round.
 However, if you are looking to find Orcas or Humpback whales the best time of year to come is during the winter season while they are feeding on the herring.

 If it is the case that we cannot find any whales, we will try our best to accommodate you with a follow-up trip free of charge.
-However, please be aware that this may not always be possible during the winter high-season due to multiple factors including availability, weather and light conditions.
-In this circumstance you may avail of your free trip during the summer or low-winter season.
+However, please be aware that this is not possible during the winter season in Skjervøy due to multiple factors including availability, weather and light conditions.
+In this circumstance you may avail of your free trip during the summer or low-winter season in Andenes.

 8) WHAT KIND OF WHALES DO YOU SEE IN WINTER?

 In winter we mainly see Orcas, Humpbacks and Fin whales feeding on the herring.
 They come around the beginning of January and by mid February they leave, the Orcas come back the first weeks of April.
-And we have Sperm whales the whole year round.
+And we have Sperm whales the whole year round (The winter season varies a lot, these statments are based on our past experiences!)

 9) WHAT KIND OF WHALES DO YOU SEE IN SUMMER?